kisielk/godepgraph/README.md

 ### By Name

-Import paths can be included in a comma-separated list passed to the -i flag:
+Import paths can be ignored in a comma-separated list passed to the -i flag:

     godepgraph -i github.com/foo/bar,github.com/baz/blah github.com/something/else